alaameloh/Stock-Risk-Analysis/README.md

 - The return of crude oil
 - The return of treasury bonds

 After the model is built, the MCS (Monte Carlo Simulation) is run 10.000 times.
-In this way, we can exploit the output obtained probability distribution in order to determine the VaR 5% (Value at Risk: the 5th percentile of the losses).
+In this way, we can exploit the output obtained probability distribution in order to determine the VaR 5% (Value at Risk: the 5th percentile of the losses)..